fireship-io/fireship.io/hugo/content/courses/angular/_index.md

 ### 🤔 Is this Course Right for Me?

 This course is intermediate level and designed to expose you to real-world challenges when building PWAs with Angular.
 It assumes you have at least basic knowledge of web programming and basic skills in JavaScript, HTML, and CSS.
 It is fast-paced and similar to [my style on YouTube](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA?), but far more in-depth and comprehensive.

+## Is this Course Updated?

+The last code review and update was completed on **May 22nd, 2021** using Angular version `12.0`.
+The course receives regular updates, especially to address breaking changes in Angular and/or Firebase.

 ### 🏎️ Test Drive